-The Dartmouth Campus is completing its current strategic plan, UMassDTransform2020, which was designed to weave the research, academic, creative and community service activities of faculty and graduate students into the undergraduate experience and into the economic and cultural life of the community.
-The Dartmouth Campus is set to launch its next strategic planning process, FutureFocused2025, in Spring 2020.
+The Dartmouth Campus completed its current strategic plan, UMassDTransform2020, which was designed to weave the research, academic, creative and community service activities of faculty and graduate students into the undergraduate experience and into the economic and cultural life of the community.
+The Dartmouth Campus launched its next strategic planning process, FutureFocused2025, in Spring 2020.